awsdocs/aws-lambda-developer-guide/doc_source/resource-model.md

   Lambda allocates CPU power linearly in proportion to the amount of memory configured\.
 At 1,792 MB, a function has the equivalent of one full vCPU \(one vCPU\-second of credits per second\)\.
 + **Timeout** – The amount of time that Lambda allows a function to run before stopping it\.
 The default is 3 seconds\.
 The maximum allowed value is 900 seconds\.
 + **Virtual private cloud \(VPC\)** – If your function needs network access to resources that are not available over the internet, [configure it to connect to a VPC](configuration-vpc.md)\.
++ **Database proxies** – [Create a database proxy](configuration-database.md) for functions that use an Amazon RDS DB instance or cluster\.
 + **Active tracing** – Sample incoming requests and [trace sampled requests with AWS X\-Ray](lambda-x-ray.md)\.
-+ **Concurrency** – [Reserve concurrency for a function](per-function-concurrency.md) to set the maximum number of simultaneous executions for a function\.
-Concurrency reserved for one function cannot be used by other functions\.
++ **Concurrency** – [Reserve concurrency for a function](configuration-concurrency.md) to set the maximum number of simultaneous executions for a function\.
+Provision concurrency to ensure that a function can scale without fluctiations in latency\.

   Reserved concurrency applies to the entire function, including all versions and aliases\.
 + **Asynchronous invocation** – [Configure error handling behavior](invocation-async.md) to reduce the number of retries that Lambda attempts, or the amount of time that unprocessed events stay queued before Lambda discards them\.
 [Configure a dead\-letter queue](invocation-async.md#dlq) to retain discarded events\.